 What are the Benefits of a Physician Mortgage?

-However, with a physician mortgage, you sidestep PMI entirely, even with a minimal down payment.
+However, with a physician mortgage loan, you sidestep PMI entirely, even with a minimal down payment.
 In fact, many physician mortgages don’t require a down payment at all.
-You can put $0 down and still lock in a low-interest rate and skip the PMI - not a bad deal!
+You can put $0 down and still lock in a low interest rate and skip the PMI — not a bad deal!
 Of course, if you can, putting some money down will still decrease your total monthly payment and the interest you pay over the life of your loan.
+A down payment will also add equity immediately, which is also a positive.
+And don't forget about FHA loans, as they can offer down payments as low as 3.5% with a good credit score.
+Here is one of our favorite posts comparing the FHA vs. Conventional Loans.

 When borrowing a conventional home loan, they will often require a DTI ratio of 43% or less.
 If you’re saddled with hefty medical school loans, staying within that percentage may seem like a distant dream.
 However, physician mortgages don’t consider your full student loan payment to be part of the debt amount they use to calculate your DTI.

-Through conventional mortgages, the most you can borrow for a “jumbo” loan is between $500,000 and $800,000 depending on where you live.
+Through conventional mortgages, the most you can borrow for a conforming loan is between $548,250 in most areas and $822,375 in high-cost areas.
 Physician mortgages don’t have this same borrowing cap, which can provide more flexibility for physicians and their families.
 Keep in mind, however, that just because you can borrow more than you would be able to through a conventional loan doesn’t mean you should.
 Physicians should still look to borrow within (or below) their means to maximize their salary.

 A recent study showed that physician mortgage rates are on par with conventional jumbo mortgage rates.
 However, this isn’t always the case.
 Your interest rate will still largely depend on your unique financial situation.
 It can be helpful to look at a physician mortgage calculator to get a ballpark idea of what you can expect.